ruaidusmani/Emotional-Recognition-of-Students-in-Online-Classrooms/README.md

 - **generate_sets.py**: Generates training, validation, and testing sets for CNN training using preprocessed and augmented data.

 - **training.py**: Trains convolutional neural network models for emotion recognition using preprocessed datasets.
+Models are saved as .pth files.

+- **evaluation.py**: Evaluates the performance of trained CNN models on a test dataset, computes performance metrics, and generates a confusion matrix for each model.

 - **requirements.txt**: Lists all the necessary Python libraries required to run the scripts effectively.